This book is a must-read for women who are committed to no longer defining their self-worth by being in a relationship.

 If you’ve ever found yourself jumping from relationship to relationship, caught up in an extra-marital affair, crumbling hard on either side of a divorce, or facing a mirror wondering how in the world you ended up here…

-This book and its community are for you.
+This book is for you.

 This is a judgment-free zone.
 Because we’ve been there—in all of the above—and we know the grief, anger, guilt, and isolation that can come with realizing that somewhere along the way, you’ve become addicted to letting someone else define you.
 We also know that YOU CAN GET THROUGH THIS and walk out the other side into a far more powerful, holistic, and healed version of you.